Decr0zeath/PixelAnimationDFA/README.md

 ## 📖 Technical Insights

-This project implements a **Deterministic Finite Automaton (DFA)** model to govern the knight’s state transitions based on player input.
+This project implements **State Machines** model to govern the knight’s state transitions based on player input.
 Each input event triggers a transition, keeping behavior **predictable, structured, and mathematically sound** — mirroring real-world finite automaton behavior used in AI, language parsing, and embedded systems.

 ---